abaird986/aws-modern-application-workshop/README.md

 Transform: AWS::Serverless-2016-10-31
 ```

-AM gives us the ability to simply define serverless resources like APIs and Lambda functions using simplified resource definitions in JSON or YAML.
+SAM gives us the ability to simply define serverless resources like APIs and Lambda functions using simplified resource definitions in JSON or YAML.
 SAM also provides additional capabilities related to the packaging and testing of Lambda functions, which you'll see later in Module 5.
 The Transformation declaration above tells CloudFormation that our template should be transformed using the specified version of SAM.
 For this module, we'll use SAM to let us define our API in-line using a Swagger 2.0 definition.
 In order to push this update out to the service stack in CloudFormation, we'll use a different command than before, called **deploy**.

 This command will take the SAM template that we have created and transform it into typical CloudFormation, generate the **change set** to be applied to our stack (indicating which resources in the stack will be created, modified or deleted), then subsequently execute the changes to the stack using the same update-stack command we used in the last module.
 To add the Cogntio User Pool and API Gateway API to our service stack run the following command in your terminal: